-Saltstone Ceramics was founded by Sarah Steininger Leroux.
+Sarah Steininger Leroux (Owner, Creative Director) (she/her): Saltstone Ceramics was founded by Sarah in a converted garage in 2015.
 Sarah has a bachelor’s of arts degree in ceramics and sculpture from Goshen College in Goshen, Indiana, and a masters of fine arts degree in organizational leadership from Seattle University in Seattle, Washington.
 Sarah has a varied background in art and nonprofit work – working in two production ceramic studios, as an art center teacher, starting a small clothing design company, collaborating on a small arts fundraising organization, and working as a manager and director at several Seattle-area nonprofits for over fifteen years.

-Steve Leroux (co-owner) has a background in furniture design, software engineering, and entrepreneurship.
+(Co-owner, Operations) (he/him): Steve has a background in furniture design, software engineering, and entrepreneurship.
 Steve can occasionally be seen working in the gallery, but mostly you’ll find him behind the scenes, managing the website and running our annual Mug Madness

 Coco Spadoni (Instructor, Programming Coordinator) (they/them): Coco is constantly dreaming of shapes and how to teach clay in ways that are friendly and approachable.
 Their current style gives equal love to hand-building and the wheel.
 Most days you will find them in gray coveralls guiding the clay on the wheel.
 They work at Saltstone Ceramics as lead educator, teaching private lessons and workshops.
 Outside of work they consume teen drama shows, find any excuse to eat take out, and nourish their creative spirit.